fedspendingtransparency/data-act-broker-web-app/README.md

 ### Modifying global constants:

 In the top level directory, you will find `GlobalConstants_prod.js` and `GlobalConstants_dev.js` that you may use for any conditional, global constants, such as the API endpoint you'd like to point to in either given scenario.

+## Full DATA Act Broker Setup

+For complete instructions on contributing to this project or running your own copy DATA Act broker, please refer to the [documentation in the DATA Act core responsitory](https://github.com/fedspendingtransparency/data-act-core/blob/master/doc/INSTALL.md "DATA Act broker installation guide").